The Baths

 The Baths is a beach area on the island of Virgin Gorda among the British Virgin Islands in the Caribbean.

 Geography

-The Baths is situated about 1.2 mi south off the maintown Spanish Town at the southern tip of the island between Spring Bay and Devil's Bay.
-The Baths is an area of unique geologic formations and one of the BVI's major tourist destinations.
+The Baths is situated about 1.2 mi south off Spanish Town at the southern tip of the island between Spring Bay and Devil's Bay.
+The Baths is an area of unique geologic formations (batholiths) and one of the BVI's major tourist destinations.

 Area

 Although volcanism accounts for much of the Virgin Islands, The Baths was formed by granite that eroded into piles of boulders on the beach.
 Granite forms from the slow cooling of magma at depth nowhere close to surface volcanoes.
 The granite only appears at the surface after geologic ages have eroded away all the overburden covering it.
 Once exposed, erosion continued to isolate the granite into large boulders and round their surfaces.
 The boulders form natural tidal pools, tunnels, arches, and scenic grottoes that are open to the sea.
 The largest boulders are about 40 ft long.